-Theorem \ref{thm:lower_bound} applies for sufficiently large step sizes, and the threshold $\eta_1$ matches that of our upper bound up to constant factors.
+Theorem \ref{thm:lower_bound} applies for sufficiently large stepsizes, and the threshold $\eta_1$ matches that of our upper bound up to constant factors.
 Both hard datasets have $d=2$, however they can be trivially generalized to any $d \geq 2$ by embedding them into a $2$-dimensional subspace of $\mathbb{R}^d$.
 The conditions $n \geq 2$ and $\gamma \leq 1/6$ are to some extent unavoidable: If $n=1$, then a sufficiently large $\eta$ will make the loss arbitrarily small in one GD step.
 Similarly, if $\gamma \geq 1/\sqrt{2}$ then for every pair of data points $\vx_i, \vx_j$,

 and this pairwise alignment among the dataset again implies that the loss can be made arbitrarily small in a single GD step.

 \paragraph{Proof Sketch for Theorem \ref{thm:lower_bound}} Here we informally describe the construction of two hard datasets corresponding to the two terms of the lower bound from Theorem \ref{thm:lower_bound}.
 The two datasets yield $\tau \geq \Omega(n/\gamma)$ and $\tau \geq \Omega(1/\gamma^2)$, respectively, and Theorem \ref{thm:lower_bound} follows from $\tau \geq \Omega(\max(n/\gamma, 1/\gamma^2)) \geq \Omega(n/\gamma + 1/\gamma^2)$.
 The complete proof can be found in Appendix \ref{app:lower_bound}.